 Paying the right amount, at the right time, is the key to success

-The standard payment term is a deposit payment of 30% upfront, before manufacturing, and a balance payment upon completion – but before shipping (or at least, before the original Bill of Lading is issued).
+The standard payment term is a deposit payment of 30% upfront, before manufacturing, and balance payment upon completion – but before shipping (or at least, before the original Bill of Lading is issued).

 The timing of when, and under which conditions, you are making this second and final, payment, is crucial.

 It’s all about giving the supplier an incentive to comply with your requirements.
-By paying the supplier in full, before regulatory compliance and quality has been verified, you take that incentive away.
+By paying the supplier in full, before regulatory compliance and quality have been verified, you take that incentive away.
 Thus, the balance payment must be withheld until after the batch has been approved by a quality inspector, and after eventual lab test results are back.

 While it’s true that this payment method is not protecting the initial deposit payment, the supplier still has much to lose, even with a deposit payment secured.

 Chinese manufacturers often run on very slim profit margins.
-Even if they would cut of a buyer making demands, and attempt to sell the batch domestically, they are almost certain to make a hefty loss.
+Even if they would cut off a buyer making demands, and attempt to sell the batch domestically, they are almost certain to make a hefty loss.
 The supplier simply has much to lose by not completing the transaction.

 Are you paying the right company?

-A Payment fraud is a common, yet simple, scam.
+Payment fraud is a common, yet simple, scam.
 The buyer is persuaded into transferring funds to a bank account not held by the suppliers.
 The fraud is carried out by simply changing the bank details on the Proforma Invoice.
 The method to do this varies.
 We’ve seen cases that were most likely carried out by, obviously corrupted, employees.

-Other, more advanced, forms of the classic payment fraud involve an outside party hacking the suppliers email account, only to replace the bank details on the invoice and forwarding it to an unsuspecting purchasing manager.
+Other, more advanced, forms of the classic payment fraud involve an outside party hacking the supplier’s email account, only to replace the bank details on the invoice and forwarding it to an unsuspecting purchasing manager.

-As the fraud is carried out using the suppliers email account, often hosted on publicly available emailing services rather than a company owned domain, the fraud rarely raises suspicion on the other side.
+As the fraud is carried out using the supplier’s email account, often hosted on publicly available emailing services rather than a company-owned domain, the fraud rarely raises suspicion on the other side.
 Sometimes, they even take it further, by diverting email communicating between the actual supplier and the buyer, to ensure that no conflicting communication occurs between the two parties.

 We’ve also noted that more and more suppliers put their bank account details directly on their B2B supplier directory pages, for example on Alibaba.com.